ARM-software/arm-trusted-firmware/docs/getting_started/build-options.rst

   0 to 2, to align with the ``FEATURE_DETECTION`` mechanism.
 The default is 0
   and it is automatically disabled when the target architecture is AArch32.

-- ``ENABLE_TRBE_FOR_NS``: This flag is used to enable access of trace buffer control registers from NS ELs, NS-EL2 or NS-EL1(when NS-EL2 is implemented but unused) when FEAT_TRBE is implemented.
+- ``ENABLE_TRBE_FOR_NS``: Numeric value to enable access of trace buffer control registers from NS ELs, NS-EL2 or NS-EL1(when NS-EL2 is implemented but unused) when FEAT_TRBE is implemented.
 TRBE is an optional architectural feature for AArch64.
+This flag can take the values  0 to 2, to align with the ``FEATURE_DETECTION`` mechanism.
 The default is 0 and it is automatically disabled when the target architecture is AArch32.

 - ``ENABLE_SYS_REG_TRACE_FOR_NS``: Boolean option to enable trace system registers access from NS ELs, NS-EL2 or NS-EL1 (when NS-EL2 is implemented